k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 Deploying into non-development servers shall be done carefully, verifying that the right changes will be applied.
 Verification can be human code-reviews, as well as tools the perform 3rd-party dependency vulnerability checks and code analysis for quality & security.

-Such deployment, which is not done from the [Fabric Studio](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md), is called an 'Offline Deploy', where Fabric provides 2 main methods for doing it:
+Such deployment, which is not done from the [Fabric Studio](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md), is called an *Offline Deploy*, where Fabric provides 2 main methods for doing it:

-- At the Fabric server itself, using Deploy script.
+- In the Fabric server itself, using a Deploy script.
 - Remotely, using API calls.

 These methods based on that you are going to deploy prebuilt project artifacts, after they passed verifications.
 Moreover, your CI/CD tools, that responsible for the verification pipeline can performs these methods related actions.